-But these developments were date only from the 1970s.
+But these developments date only from the 1970s.
 In the years before that, this stretch of desert was known only to the local Indigenous population.

 The Warlpiri tribe consists of 5 000 – 6 000 people, spread across the Tanami Desert.
 There are several towns, Yuendemu is the largest, which is home to the bulk of the population, while some families continue to live a more traditional lifestyle.

 They have their own distinct language, divided into four dialects, which has been widely studied.
 Australian Indigenous languages are thought to be some of the earliest still spoken, and so provide linguists with important clues as they attempt to determine how human communication developed.

 In 1895, Gwoya Tjungurrayi was born in a small Warlpiri camp, about 200km north-west of Alice Springs.

 In his early years, Tjungurrayi was raised in a traditional manner by the local Indigenous community.

 But by the time he was a teenager, European settlers were coming to the grasslands at the edge of the Tanami, building homesteads and running cattle.
-Like a lot of young Indigenous men, Tjungurrayi found work as a stockman, helping manage the livestock, and doing general labouring.
+Like a lot of young Indigenous men, Tjungurrayi found work as a stockman, helping manage the livestock, and labouring.